Helix-Research-Lab/ESM_highAttention/README.md

 2. ESM_ha_loc.py
     - Load the attention matrices (from ESM) and calculate the column sum and normalized heatmaps (provided in Zenodo)
     - Use the heatmaps to identify the convergence layer and the High Attention (HA) sites.
 Save the protein to convergence layer and HA site dictionaries       to data folder (provided in Github). **.pkl files should be read in as binary
+3. ESM_ks.py
+    - Perform the KS test per family.
+For each family, calculate the true family distance for each distance measure (ha_based, mean, max, cls) and 1000 random iterations, and calculates the KS statistics (provided in Zenodo).